 See SSL VPN with FortiToken mobile push authentication for more information.

-2FA can also be set up with email tokens.
+2FA, a subset of MFA, can also be set up with email tokens.
 See Email Two-Factor Authentication on FortiGate for information.

 Deploy user certificates for remote SSL VPN users